Marcus-Peterson/tursopy/README.md

 ```
 pip install turso-python
 ```
-If pip install doesn't work, clonse the project or download the zip from the realease section
+If pip install doesn't work, clone the project or download the zip from the realease section

 ## Quick Start